treytiderman/av-server/public/docs/api/user-ws-api.md

 	]
 }

-// If: user deleted was currently logged in
+// If: user removed was currently logged in
 // Body: user object of the connection
 {
 	"topic": "user",
 	"event": "who-am-i",
-	"body": "error not logged in"
+	"body": "error login first"
 }
 ```